Victoria Coren Mitchell: Personal life

 On 20 March 2012, Coren announced her engagement to actor and comedian David Mitchell.
 According to David, they first met at a film premiere in 2007, and had a short-lived series of dates, but only began dating properly three years later.
 The couple married in November 2012, in North London, and their daughter was born in May 2015.
 In November 2023, Coren announced on Twitter that she had given birth to her second child in late October.

 In April 2012, she reported that she was terrified of flying.
-In August 2012, she confirmed on Twitter that the therapist she had been seeing to address her fear had been killed in a plane crash.
+In September 2000, she stated she had forever given up on flying the day the therapist she had been seeing to get over her fear of flying died in a plane crash.